vishakiv/Margins_To_Main_Stage/README.md

 # From Margins to Main Stage: The Rise of Women's Football

-This interactive web app, made by Vishaki Vijayakumar, analyzes historical World Cup Data to tell a story of the development of international women's football.
+> The goal of this project is the creation of a data-driven visual and text narrative that shines the spotlight on the development of women's football globally.
+I collected Women's
+World Cup data through a dataset from Kaggle, and supplemented my analysis via match data from FBref and extensive personal research and data collection efforts.
+The accompanying visualisations were produced using Plotly and are fully interactive.

-The app is available to view [here](https://marginstomainstage.streamlit.app/).
+The full project is available to view via [this link](https://marginstomainstage.streamlit.app/).

 ## Project Overview

-The goal of this project is the creation of a data-driven visual and text narrative that shines the spotlight on the development of women's football globally.

 The project
 - provides **background and contextual information** about women’s football in the 20th century.